-Turn left at this path and follow the steps, with the red arrows, uphill.
+Turn left on this path and follow the steps, with the red arrows, uphill.
 After a very short uphill climb, turn right.

 To the Transmitting Station

 Once you turn right, simply follow Peng Yu Path.

 There are a couple of flights of steps on the way, but most of the path is flat and shaded.
 The trees form a natural tunnel on the path.

 Just past the halfway point on this section of the path is a pavilion.
 Unfortunately, the views from this pavilion are covered by trees.
 So, walk past it till you arrive at the next left turn, with a sign for the Transmitting Station.